 Moments when I want to shut my eyes and memorize every little detail.

 Like that very moment with my little ones under our red snuggly blanket.

 Like Elizabeth in her red and white polka dotted pajamas ooohing over the tree and pointing with her pudgy finger at all the ornaments, especially that red bird.

 Like coming in to find Dan reading the Grinch to ALL the boys and how they laughed when he tickled them and how I just laid quietly on the bottom bunk.
 Watching.
 Taking that moment in.

 Like finding last year’s unmade Christmas craft in the bottom of the decorations box and stopping right then and there to make it with James.

 Like Luke admiring all the packages, especially the big ones, and his ridiculous guesses at what’s inside.

 Like quoting Christmas Vacation with Isaiah.
 “Don’t throw me down, Clark!”

-I think it’s possible for all of us.
+You guys, I think it’s possible for all of us.

 Maybe if we look hard enough.
 If we wait patiently.
 If we squint our eyes a little bit.
 Maybe we CAN have a Christmas filled with simple little moments amid the chaos.
 A snippet here and there of joy.
 Perhaps a few seconds of peace.
 Minutes filled up with love.